race-engineering-center/QUnitConversion/README.md

 double km = convertor.convert(50, "km", "m");   // returns value of a 50 km converted to meters

 // or get a linear function that holds conversion from one unit to another
-// to apply this convertion to many numbers without finding a conversion each time QLinearFunction convertFunction = convertor.convert("m", "km");
+// to apply this conversion to many numbers without finding a conversion each time QLinearFunction convertFunction = convertor.convert("m", "km");
 std::vector<double> meters;
 // meters is filled here...